 OBJECTS IN THE EYE

-If small particles like dust or sand get into your eye, you can try rinsing them out with clean water or artificial tears.
-If they don’t come out, give us a call or go to the emergency room.
+If small particles like dust or sand get into your eye, you can try rinsing them out with clean water or artificial tears as part of your eye care guidance.
+However, if these particles don’t come out, it's important to seek emergency eye treatment by giving us a call or going to the emergency room.
+If you notice any eye emergency symptoms or if a large object is stuck in your eye, do not attempt to remove it.
+Instead, go to our office or the emergency room right away for assistance.

 CUTS, SCRATCHES, & BRUISES